MySQL PDO Database Class

 select

-Retrieves data from a specified table using PDO.
+Retrieves data from a specified table with the possible joins using PDO.

 This is different from $db->query because it does not require any SQL.
 If you need records from a single table, use this method.